 - Never wrap or occlude your hands when you have antiperspirants on them.
 Doing that is a sure-fire way to seriously irritate your skin.

 If antiperspirants don't give you the palmar hyperhidrosis relief you need, your next option is iontophoresis.
-When the right device is used, and used correctly, iontophoresis has been proven to have impressive success rates (81% reduction in sweating according to a published studiy) for people with sweaty palms.
-Read all about it on our iontophoresis page, but here's a summary:
+When the right device is used, and used correctly, iontophoresis has been proven to have impressive success rates (81% reduction in sweating according to a published study) for people with sweaty palms.
+Read all about it on our iontophoresis page (including tips on how to get the best results from this treatment), but here's a summary:

-- A medical device is used to perform iontophoresis in a doctor's office and/or at home.
+- A medical device is used to perform iontophoresis in a medical office and/or at home.

 - The device utilizes pans of water to conduct a mild electrical current through the skin's surface.

 - It's not entirely understood how or why iontophoresis works, but it's believed that the electric current and mineral particles in the water work together to microscopically thicken the outer layer of the skin, which blocks the flow of sweat to the skin's surface.
 Once this sweat output is blocked or interrupted, sweat production on the palms and soles is, often suddenly and dramatically, "turned off".

-- Your doctor can write the prescription for the device which you then provide to the manufacturer when you are ready to purchase your own.
+- Your healthcare provider can write a prescription for the device which you then provide to the manufacturer when you are ready to purchase your own device for at-home use.

 - Always mention the International Hyperhidrosis Society when you place your order to be certain you are given the best price and service.
 You can also check our Fan Fave Products page to see if there are any coupon codes available.